List: COVID-19 cases inside Ohio’s nursing homes and long-term care facilities

 The dashboard shows the number of cases among staff, patients or residents.

-Find the complete list here and it will be updated by the state daily at 2 p.m.
+Find the complete list here and it will be updated by the state each Wednesday at 2 p.m.

 Copyright 2020 WOIO.
 All rights reserved.